MicrosoftDocs/sdk-api/sdk-api-src/content/clfsw32/nf-clfsw32-writelogrestartarea.md

 This value cannot be outside the range of the active log.
 It must be at least the value of the current base LSN, and not greater than the LSN that was returned in the <i>lastLSN</i> parameter from the latest call to <a href="https://msdn.microsoft.com/2036fc26-d040-4738-b66e-d5d3d0dbe385">ReserveAndAppendLog</a>.
 If you omit this optional parameter, the base LSN  does not change.

+#### - pcbWritten [out, optional]

+A pointer to a variable that receives the number of bytes that are  written when an operation completes.

 #### - plsnNext [out, optional]

 A pointer to a <a href="https://msdn.microsoft.com/library/windows/hardware/ff541824">CLFS_LSN</a> structure that specifies the LSN of the restart area that is written.

+#### - pOverlapped [in, out, optional]

+A pointer to an <a href="https://msdn.microsoft.com/5037f6b9-e316-483b-a8e2-b58d2587ebd9">OVERLAPPED</a> structure.

+This parameter can be <b>NULL</b> if an asynchronous operation is not used.

 ## -returns